chsxf/chsxf/_posts/2024-03-11-14-playdate-with-vscode.md

 ![PlayData console with Visual Studio Code logo](/assets/posts/14/playdate-w-vscode.png)

 **July 2024 Update: Since the redaction of this post, Apple has released a [sample project](https://github.com/apple/swift-playdate-examples) that allows building games for the PlayDate with Swift.
-After a big of exploration, it turned out it was working very well.
+After a bit of exploration, it turned out it was working very well.
 Going forward, I will use Swift as my language of choice for the PlayDate with [PlayDateKit](https://github.com/finnvoor/PlaydateKit).
 Therefore, you should not expect any further progress with this tutorial.**

 For once, I decided to explore a different platform.
 SpriteKit isn't going away, but for some things in my regular job, I wanted to see how difficult it would be to develop games for the [PlayDate](https://play.date/) in C. In case you're wondering now, no, Alt Shift has no plan to release a PlayDate game any time soon, but we like to explore different things from time to time.